 Nurses power through hardship, she adds.
 “And we change lives.”

 Drs.
 Sandal and Thomas invite COHP alumni or other members of the WilmU community to join with them in supporting aspiring nurses and health care professionals.
-Should you wish to donate, please visit wilmu.edu/giving.
+Should you wish to donate, please fill out The Future of Nursing Excellence Scholarship donation form or visit wilmu.edu/Giving.
 The scholarship is listed as a designation option on the online gift form.